 Akrura Dasa has served in ISKCON since 1983.
 He served at ISKCON London as an executive secretary, life coach, counselor, and a Counselor System Coordinator.
 Now he travels around the world to help ISKCON centers start and develop the Devotee Care and Guidance System and Communities of Care.
 He also coaches and guides devotees all over the world and facilitates courses to help devotees achieve spiritual success and fulfill their other needs.

-And visit his blog here
+Please visit his facebook here

 PS. from the VCC: Akrura dasa has joined the VCC to assist with our focus and determination, as well as to help with our education programs which are in the making.
 Thank you Akrura dasa, we’re glad to have you on board.